 The mainframe of the mouse is made of plastic.
 The surface is dry grip coated and not shiny.
 The glides are PTFE.
 We have a black color flex cord having a length of 185cm.
 Flex here means exactly and extremely flexible cable.
 Something I have not seen on any other mouse in my experience!
 The XM1 White is using ARM STM32 based chip at the heart of the mouse controlling the major functions.

-The ENDGAME GEAR XM1 White is a right-handed design making it an ambidextrous one.
+The ENDGAME GEAR XM1 Review is a right-handed design making it an ambidextrous one.
 This is clearly visible in the picture.
 The side has two black color buttons.
 The frame right below these buttons has an inward slope or reclining shape.
 This is to rest the thumb of the hand comfortably while using the mouse.
 The area towards the rear has a downslope design for a better palm grip from this angle.

 The frame below the seam line or waistline on the side is in black color with matte outlook.
 The inset is clear in the middle below the buttons making it ergonomic design when it comes to placing the thumb of the hand over this area.
 The mouse has a length of 122.14 mm approximately.
 How comfortable one would be with the given mouse has also to do with the shape and size of the hand as well.
 Claw grip is where this mouse is very strong.